Gray ratsnake: Diet

-A scent-hunter and a powerful constrictor, P. spiloides feeds primarily on small mammals, birds, and bird eggs.
+A scent-hunter and a powerful constrictor, Pantherophis alleghaniensis feeds primarily on small mammals, birds, and bird eggs.
 Neonates and juveniles prefer a diet of frogs and lizards.

 Behavior

 When startled, the gray ratsnake, like other ratsnakes, stops and remains motionless with its body held in a series of wave-like kinks.
-The snake will also rattle its tail against whatever it is lying on, making an audible buzzing sound.
+The snake will also rattle its tail against whatever it is lying on, making an audible buzzing sound; this is intended to fool a potential threat into thinking that it has encountered a rattlesnake.
 The gray ratsnake will defend itself by raising its head and bluffing a strike.
 If handled, it will musk a victim by releasing the foul-smelling contents of its cloaca, and will bite if necessary.
 However, the gray ratsnake is less likely to bite than other members of its genus, and wounds from a bite rarely require more than a small bandage.

 Reproduction

-Breeding in P. spiloides takes place from April to July.
+Breeding in P. alleghaniensis takes place from April to July.
 Females reach sexual maturity at 7–9 years of age.
 They deposit 5 to 27 eggs around mid-summer, and the 25–30 cm hatchlings usually emerge in September.